 First, the officer was not involved in the original decision to hire the close relative; they worked in different divisions of the State agency; the officer was not in a position to evaluate his performance, etc. Second, the officer would not participate in any matters concerning the close relative.
 That is what the law requires.
 Moreover, the officer reviewed the Commission's prior decisions dealing with nepotism so was conversant with the need to stay as far removed from decisions about the close relative as possible.
 Consistent with those opinions, the Division Director, without input from the officer, would decide how the job would be announced, based on the Merit Rules.
-Obviously, there would be less of an appearance that the posting was geared towards him if, rather than an intra-agency announcement, the job were open to all State employees or to the entire public.
-However, as long as the announcement comported with the Merit Rules, and the officer was not involved (did not write the announcement; decide how it would be announced, etc.), we did not require the Division Director to do more than required by the law in terms of the announcement.
+Obviously, there would be less of an appearance that the posting was geared towards him if, rather than an intra-agency announcement, the job was open to all State employees or to the entire public.
+However, as long as the announcement; decide how it would be announced, etc.), we did not require the Division Director to do more than required by the law in terms of the announcement.

 We further noted that the panel reviewing the applications and making the promotion decisions would consist of persons other than just those from the State agency where they both worked.
 It was expected that 3 to 5 people would be on the panel and 50% would not be from the agency, but would be qualified to make the decision, and would proceed pursuant to the Merit Rules.
-The officer would not participate in the panel, or select the panel.
+The officer would not participate in the panel or select the panel.